Retiree Benefit Program FAQ

 You may also phone the BCNU main switchboard at 604-433-2268 or 1-800-663-9991, then:

-• Press 8 for Finance; press 6 for Pensions and Benefits; record your voicemail for the RBP administrator.
+• Press 8 for the finance team and then press 2 for the RBP administrator.

 The email inbox and voice mail are regularly monitored.